atarazana/gramola-operator/part-1-1.md

 }
 ```

-Well that's basically a Controller a `Reconcile()` function where you use the kubernetes client API to create, delete, list, objects.
+Well that's basically a Controller a `Reconcile()` function where you use the Kubernetes client API to create, delete, list, objects.
 Time for checking the pending questions.

-* **How does it start dealing with events?** Whenever there's a new event related to the objects watched the Reconcile() method is called
+* **How does it start dealing with events?** Whenever there's a new event related to the objects watched the `Reconcile()` method is called.

 So there's one more question to answer: What events?